-

 Using another email client?

 Look for wording such as digitally signed, signature is valid, or a certificate viewer linked from the message header.
-If your client exposes certificate details, confirm that the signer identity matches my email address and that the certificate chain is trusted.
+If your client exposes certificate details, confirm that the signer identity matches the expected sender address and that the certificate chain is trusted.